 - The service is effective.
-Staff shared best practice through internal arrangements and meetings and also by sharing knowledge and expertise with external consultants and other GP practices.
-There was a strong multidisciplinary input in the service delivery to improve patient outcomes. - The service is caring.
-Feedback from patients about their care and treatment via the national and practice-run surveys was very positive.
+The GPs shared good practice through internal arrangements and meetings and also by sharing knowledge and expertise with others.
+There was a multidisciplinary input in the service delivery to improve patient outcomes. - The service is caring.
+Feedback from patients about their care and treatment via the national and practice-run surveys was positive.
 Patients were treated with kindness and respect and felt involved in their care decisions.
-Almost all the comment cards completed by patients who used the service in the two weeks prior to our inspection visit had very positive comments about the care and service provided by the surgery. - The service is responsive to people's needs.
-The practice has an active Patient Participation Group (PPG) and worked with them to improve the service.
-The practice was responsive to the needs of vulnerable patients and there was a strong focus on caring and on the provision of patient-centred care.
+Almost all the comment cards completed by patients who used the service in the two weeks prior to our inspection visit had positive comments about the care and service provided by the surgery. - The service is responsive to people's needs.
+The practice worked as far as possible with the patients and the Patient Participation Group (PPG) to improve the service.
+The practice was responsive to the needs of vulnerable patients and there was a focus on caring and on the provision of patient-centred care.
 Information on health promotion and prevention, on the services provided by the practice and on the support existing in the community was available for patients.

 • The service is well-led.
-The practice has a clear vision and strategic direction and was well-led.
+The practice had a clear strategic direction and was well-led by the GPs.
 Staff were suitably supported and patient care and safety was a high priority.